Ericsson/dataplanebook/src/threading/threading.rst

 A Terminology Side Note
 -----------------------

-The misleading use of *lcore* and its derivate terms in DPDK has a historical basis.
+The misleading use of *lcore* (and terms derived from it) in DPDK has a historical basis.
 The terminology dates back to pre-2.0.0 version of the software.
 In early DPDK incarnations the lcore was a hardware :term:`logical core` drafted into service as a DPDK lcore, and was represented by and in various data in the core DPDK framework (the